Saliva: Why We Need It, What It Does, and How to Have Enough

 In addition to its aid in eating and digestion, saliva helps keep teeth and gums clean by washing away food particles, and helps prevent xerostomia, otherwise known as dry mouth, which can cause swelling, discomfort, and bad breath.
-Germs love the environment of a dry mouth, and without saliva, food particles can stay on the tooth and eat away at the enamel; thus, having enough saliva is essential for reducing the risk of tooth decay.
+Germs love the environment of a dry mouth, and without saliva, food particles can stay on the tooth, feeding the bacteria that create acid that eats away at the enamel; thus, having enough saliva is essential for reducing the risk of tooth decay.
 For this reason, you should avoid alcohol-containing mouth rinses, which can dry out the mouth as well.

 What if You’re Not Producing Enough Saliva?

 Various factors can influence the amount of saliva the glands produce.
 Hormone imbalances, for instance, can disrupt production.
 To ensure you’re doing all you can to keep saliva levels normal, the following may help:

 Incorporate more whole plants in your diet for help balancing hormones, especially nutritious fats like coconut oil and avocado oil, which are crucial for supporting hormone function.
 Enjoying fibrous foods in their raw state (like celery, apples, and carrots), can help stimulate saliva flow as well, as these foods require more chewing and so will help release the liquid from the glands.

 Acidic foods will produce more saliva as well as spicier foods, but make sure to rinse your mouth with water after eating to avoid the risk of tooth decay, which can occur when acidic substances sit on the teeth for too long.
 Dr. Michelle Jorgensen advises that rinsing after acidic foods is better than brushing, because acid softens the enamel, which can then be brushed away.